Scholarships for Continuing Students

 Stamps Scholarship for Continuing Students

 Beginning this year, the Committee on Scholarships and Student Aid in collaboration with the Stamps Scholars Program, will nominate a limited number of current Wake Forest students to become Stamps Scholars based on their intellectual potential and engagement, particularly through leadership activities and demonstrated community engagement.
 Students who are selected for the Stamps Scholarship for Continuing Students will be required to participate in an additional interview (beyond the WFU on-campus interview) with the Stamps Foundation Interview team.
 Applicants must have completed at least one year of coursework at Wake Forest.
-Applications are due by 11:59 pm ET on October 15.
+Applications will open in early May.

 Once awarded, Stamps Walk-On Scholars: